 HealChain uses Reed-Solomon erasure coding built into a custom Ethereum fork.
-Your data survives node failures, shard loss, and chain disruptions — and heals itself automatically.

 Traditional storage fails silently.
 HealChain encodes your data mathematically so it can always be reconstructed — even when parts are lost.